-With the exception of reading, details of all other activities are found on the class page of the website, for which your child has a log in.
+With the exception of reading, details of all other activities are found on the class page of the website, for which your child has a log in, or on Google Classroom, for which your child also has a login.
 If you require paper copies of any activities please let the class teacher know and these will be provided.

 What will the home learning look like?
 Reading

 Reading on a daily basis is extremely valuable when children are in year one and two.
 Children will bring their reading books home every evening and the role of parents or carers is to listen and support them.
 It is important to remind them to use different strategies to read new words, sounding out the word, looking at the pictures and looking for words within words are ways in which the child can read an unknown word.
 Just as important is discussing the book to check that the child has understood what they have read.
 Guidance on the range of questions you can ask is provided on the class pages of the website and in the child's reading record.
+Children can also make use of the Reading Eggs website at home and completion of activities can be entered into the reading record.

 The reading record must be signed and a comment made each time an adult reads with the child.
-Inside the reading record, the child's current reading targets are shown.
 It is equally important and valuable to read books from home and from the library; these should be entered into reading records.
 On the class page of the website, you will find a list of recommended reading books to help children make choices that will help to develop their reading and their interests.